 Yang Mills theory, Chern Simons theory, and Ashtekar's new variables for gravity is

-If you want to start learning String Theory then I recommend browsing FIRST through
+If you want to start learning String Theory then I recommend starting with

 As far as learning CFT is concerned, I'm still searching for the best references.
-Here are the canonical references:
+Here are the usual references:

 Deformation Quantization